 Now, although having massive training datasets is important, it’s important that the data that the machine learning models are being fed are relevant and useful.
 It is challenging for organisations to integrate data since information is usually spread across multiple applications in various formats like text, image, video, and audio.
 AI success will depend on quality data to build models and provide accurate learning and results.
 Overall, it is better to train models with a smaller dataset that is highly accurate than a massive one with irrelevant or poor quality data.

 Since data is the lifeblood of any organisation’s AI transformation initiatives, it’s important to get this part right.
 In our experience, most executives we work are well aware of the positive impact AI can have on their business, but don’t know how to actually make it work.
 A large part of this is due to lack of strategy that generates data that brings about real value, and knowing how to harvest this data.

-If you’re interested in learning more about how to leverage data to achieve your business goals, we will be running a workshop 18th November that you may want to check out.
+If you’re interested in learning more about how to leverage data to achieve your business goals, check out our workshop.

 Lack of IT infrastructure

 Data handling, computing, storage, scaling and security are all critical for enterprises to have a successful AI solution deployed.
 Machine learning and deep learning require state of the art infrastructure that has sufficient processing capabilities and high-speed storage.
 There is also a need for the right software that is optimised to work with the hardware, and a flexible infrastructure that can be deployed in the cloud or into an on-premise data center.